SunlayGGX/Storm/README.md

 	+ **firstPoint (vector3, facultative)**: This is one of the corner of the box where fluid particle should be generated.
 It cannot have the same value than secondPoint, default value is { x=0.0, y=0.0, z=0.0 }.
 	+ **secondPoint (vector3, facultative)**: This is the opposite corner from firstPoint where fluid particle should be generated.
 It cannot have the same value than firstPoint, default value is { x=0.0, y=0.0, z=0.0 }.
 - **density (positive float, falcultative)**: This is the rest density of the fluid in kg.m^-3.
 Default is 1.2754 kg.m^-3 which is the density of Dry air at 0 degree and normal ATM pressure.
+- **viscosity (positive float, falcultative)**: This is the dynamic viscosity of the fluid in N.s/m² (or Pa.s).
+Default is 0.00001625 N.s/m² which is the dynamic viscosity of Dry air at 0 degree and normal ATM pressure.

 #### RigidBodies